+Our scientific and clinical advisors and consultants may enter into non-compete agreements with us and, given a shifting legal landscape, such agreements may or may not continue to be enforceable.
 Our scientific and clinical advisors and consultants typically will not enter into non-compete agreements with us.
 If a conflict of interest arises between their work for us and their work for another entity, we may lose their services.
 Furthermore, our advisors may have arrangements with other companies to assist those companies in developing products or technologies that may compete with ours.
 In particular, if we are unable to maintain consulting or employment relationships with our scientific founders and other scientific and clinical advisors and consultants, or if they provide services to our competitors, our development and commercialization efforts will be impaired and our business will be significantly harmed.